 The statistics are alarming.
 Drowning is the leading cause of injury-related deaths in kids ages 1-4 and kills about 1,000 kids annually, according to the American Academy of Pediatrics (AAP).
-That’s why you must always keep an eye on your little guppy when he’s in the water.
+That’s why you must always keep an eye on your little guppy when he’s in the water—and get him swim lessons ASAP.

 The AAP recently updated its drowning prevention recommendations for kids, and evidence shows that swim lessons may reduce the risk of drowning, even for kids as young as ages 1-4.
 If your 1-year-old’s ready, starting early can make a difference.